Skip to main content

 How does a fear of flying present itself?

-Since everyone's fear of flying will likely derive from different situations, there are countless triggers.
+Since everyone's fear of flying will likely develop from different situations, there are countless triggers.
+Some common ones include:

-Nippoda adds that long-haul flights can be more of a trigger for flying anxiety than short-haul flights.
+• Long-haul flights - Nippoda adds that longer flights can be more of a trigger.
 Passengers know they aren't going to be sitting on the plane for as long during a short journey, whereas a long-haul flight allows more time for disastrous thinking.

-How to calm flying anxiety and fear of flying
+How to get over your fear of flying

 "There are many techniques but, in general, it's important to inhale for a short period (5 seconds) and exhale for a longer period (7 or 8 seconds).
-People can inhale naturally but exhale until they have emptied all the air from the lungs, which helps to keep the rhythm of breathing," he says.
+People can inhale naturally but exhale until they have emptied all the air from the lungs, which helps to keep the rhythm of breathing," says the psychotherapist.

-He says it can help to check out the flight information before boarding for reassurance.
+It can help to check out the flight information before boarding for reassurance, says Nippoda.
 By doing this, you know what kind of aircraft you will be on, where your seat is, where the toilets are, and the general layout.
 Familiarising yourself with the aeroplane before you fly can mean the boarding experience feels less daunting.

 Fear of flying vs reality

-Nippoda adds that educating yourself on what is reality versus what your brain fears, or what you've heard in movies, can be useful in overcoming fear of flying.
-He suggests studying accurate information, such as the points listed below, to help you feel safer on a flight and put things into perspective.
+Educating yourself on what is reality versus what your brain fears, or what you've heard in movies, can be useful in overcoming fear of flying.
+Nippoda suggests studying accurate information, such as the points listed below, to help you feel safer on a flight and put things into perspective.

-• The odds that your plane will crash are one in 1.2 million, and the odds of dying from a crash are one in 11 million, according to Harvard University.
+• The odds that your plane will crash are 1 in 1.2 million, and the odds of dying from a crash are 1 in 11 million, according to Harvard University1.

 • Your chances of dying in a car accident, on the other hand, are one in 5,000.

-• 2017 was the safest year for commercial air travel since records began, with more flights undertaken than ever before and zero fatal accidents.
+• 2023 was the safest year for commercial air travel since records began2.

 • A person could fly once a day for four million years before being involved in a fatal crash.